€14.95

 Besides experimenting with sound through production and DJ'ing, my inspiration for this method and mapping has come from great composers, performers and DJ's, like Vangelis, Jean-Michel Jarre, Grandmaster Flash, Steve Reich, Philip Glass, Delia Derbyshire, Carl Cox, Speedy J, Richie Hawtin, Chris Liebing and Ean Golden.

-Looking for better and more 'grip', I moved on with the APC40 Mk2 in 2021.
+I have been developing the mapping and method from 2018 onwards, starting with a mapping for the Akai APC Mini to control up to three or four decks, or rather, three to four parts of music.
+Looking for better and more 'grip' I started programming the APC40 Mk2 in 2021.
 A great controller with more and bigger pads, knobs, pots and faders, but very complex to map for the functionality and ultra fast Traktor workflow I wanted it to have, not available on standard DJ-controllers.

 Thanks for using, supporting and sharing.
 Enjoy playing and performing!